Expert Guide: Differences Between Kief vs Hash

 Kief is often referred to as “pollen” or “dry sift,” and it is considered to be a highly potent form of cannabis due to its high concentration of THC and other cannabinoids.
 However, the exact potency of kief can vary depending on the specific strain of cannabis it is collected from and the method used to extract it.

-Kief can be collected by sifting dried plant material through a screen, grinder, or a fine mesh.
+Kief can be collected by sifting dried plant material through a screen, grinder, or fine mesh.
 The trichomes will fall through the screen and can be collected and used in various ways.
-Kief can be smoked or vaporized on its own or mixed with other flower to increase its potency.
-It can also be used to make hash and edibles, or added to other cannabis products, such as topicals or tinctures.
+After collecting kief, it can be smoked or vaporized on its own or mixed with flower to increase its potency.
+It can also be used to make various concentrates, hash, and edibles, or added to other cannabis products, such as topicals or tinctures.

-Many individual and smaller producers will use a multi-chamber grinder to break up the whole cannabis bud.
+Many cannabis consumers will use a multi-chamber grinder to break up the whole cannabis bud.
 Larger pieces used for packing bowls and rolling joints stay in the main chamber, while a second chamber at the bottom of the grinder, known as a kief catcher, will collect all of the kief from the grinding process.

-You may also gather kief by agitating the flower over a silkscreen or mesh.
+Smaller producers and extractors gather kief by agitating the cannabis flower over a silkscreen or mesh.
 There are several sizes available for these screens, but the ideal size for kief is between 75 and 125 microns.
-To refine the product and remove any plant debris or other substances from it, home extractors stack multiple screens of varying sizes from largest mesh to smallest for the best results.
+To refine the product and remove any plant matter or other substances from it, extractors can stack multiple screens of varying sizes from largest mesh to smallest for the best results.

 Larger and Commercial-Scale Producers